 The next three digits represent the bank transit number

 Knowing your bank transit number is important for making payments.
 This 3-digit code tells a financial institution which bank is used to receive deposits or transfer funds.
 Despite its importance in payments, many people are unaware that their bank transit number exists.
-Understanding how a bank transit number works and its role in personal finances will help maximize financial security and save you time when processing payments.

 You can find your routing number on the bottom of your cheque or on your bank statement